junwatu/video-summarizer-nodejs-griddb/blog/README.md

 }
 ```

-There are three important fieds here, which are:
+There are three important fields here, which are:

 | Parameter          | Type   | Description                                 |
 |--------------------|--------|---------------------------------------------|